 This article is meant to help you make that decision with clarity, not confusion.

-Why Education Loans Matter For UK Study
+Why Education Loans to Study in UK Matter

 UK universities also require proof that you can fund at least the first year before issuing CAS.